 Faculty, staff and students are encouraged to make referrals to Conley Counseling and Wellness Services when they deem it appropriate.
 Consultation is available to discuss possible referrals, options and ways to approach a situation.

 The primary mission of the Student Health Service is to provide high quality, ambulatory health care to SUNY Cortland students so that they may participate successfully in the academic and extracurricular programs of their choice.

 1. The Student Health Service provides routine, outpatient medical care to SUNY Cortland students.
 This care includes, but is not limited to, diagnosis and treatment of common medical conditions, care of students with more chronic medical illnesses, sports physicals, diagnosis and treatment of sexually transmitted illnesses, post-coital contraception and immunization and allergy injections.

 2. During the academic year, clinical services are provided between 8:30 a.m. and 4:30 p.m.
-During summer school, clinical services are available from 9-11 a.m. and from 1-3 p.m.
+During summer school, clinical services are available from 9 to 11 a.m. and from 1 to 3 p.m.
 Administrative hours are 8 a.m. to 4:30 p.m. throughout the calendar year.

 3. While treatment of gynecologic problems is part of the routine care provided at the Student Health Service, there is also a Woman's Health Clinic downtown within walking distance of the university.
 This clinic is staffed by the Cortland County Jacobus Center for Reproductive Health and provides gynecologic evaluation, contraceptive advice and/or prescription and pregnancy counseling.